Debian Project News - August 14th, 2017

 - Welcome to the Debian Project News!

 - Want to continue reading DPN?

-We hope that you are enjoying this format of the DPN.
+We hope that you are enjoying this edition of DPN.

 This issue is brought to you from DebConf17 in Montreal by the now extended group of Debian Project News editors.
 So we expect DPN will see more frequent releases in the future.